You are viewing a story from harrypotterfanfiction.com

 “Read it back to me, Edith,” he had said calmly.

-He smiled and nodded the whole way as if I were reciting The Iliad from memory.
+He smiled and nodded the whole way as if I were reciting the Iliad from memory.
 When I had finished he said, “Excellent work.
 I’m very confident that you’ll do well.
 You do know where Broomhilda’s Kitchen is located?”

-I almost don’t believe him.
-My heart skips a beat.
-I dare not even open my mouth in case I somehow jinx everything.
-He says, “The magazine is going to be partaking in an absolutely huge event at Gringotts next month.”
+“Really.
+The magazine is going to be partaking in an absolutely huge event at Gringotts next month.”
 He adds with a half-smile, “I’m sure you know exactly which event I’m talking about.”